Skip to content

 Getting Your Scene ID

-After a successful upload, the script will output a confirmation message containing the Scene ID and the new Scene Version.
+After a successful upload, the web app displays a message containing the Scene ID and the new Scene Version.

 Scene ID: a1b2c3d4-e5f6-g7h8i9j0